Students and Credit

 - Be on the alert for fraudulent accounts opened in your name through theft of your personal identifying information.
 (Read more at Student Loans Scams.)

-- Study your bill every month and call the company immediately if you have questions, change your address, want to request a different billing date, or get behind in payments.
+- Study your bill every month and call the company immediately if you see any charges you do not recognize, change your address, want to request a different billing date, or get behind in payments.

 Consider joining a credit union to qualify for a lower-cost loan.
 If you are a graduating college senior or first-time car-buyer, auto manufacturers sometimes have subsidized loan programs tailored to you; but beware of an auto dealership that offers you a loan with an excessive rate of interest.